JraHike76/beautiful-jekyll/_posts/2020-05-28-yellowstone-visitors.md

 ---
 layout: post
 title: "Yellowstone National Park: Take a number"
-subtitle: "Is there a correlation between an increased love of nature and the rise in visitation at Yellowstone?
+subtitle: "Is there a correlation between an increased love of nature and the rise in visitation at Yellowstone?"
 tags: [Data Science, Data Science Student, Yellowstone, National Parks, Nature, Old Faithful, Geysers, Hot Springs]
 ---